15 Different Types of Forging Tools and Their Uses

 For example, one type you may use on special occasions is a collar die that forms collars onto headings or bookends that loop around bolts or screws.

-2. Set hammer
+2. Set Hammer

 The design affects how you use it and the result you can create.
 When choosing one, consider how much strength you want to put into your blows.

 The smith would strike small areas on the workpiece by putting pressure on them with their hand or a tool.
-Tools such as a chasing hammer or ball peen hammer while maintaining contact between the two pieces of the set hammer.

 Hammering may also be done without tools by simply using pressure from one’s hands.
 This process is called drawing down.